Administrative Policies and Procedures Manual - Policy 3225: Separation of Employment

 Voluntary separations include resignation, initiated by the employee or by mutual agreement between the employee and the University; retirement; and completion of the period of a contract or term appointment.

 An employee may elect to resign or leave the University voluntarily through mutual agreement with the University.
-The employee should submit a written resignation giving two (2) weeks notice to his or her supervisor.
+The employee should submit a written resignation giving, except as noted in Section 2.4, two (2) weeks notice to his or her supervisor.
 For resignations by mutual agreement, the supervisor should obtain appropriate releases of any further obligation of the University as part of the written resignation.
 Resignations also occur when:

 - An employee walks off the job.